 Hugh Bullock is currently Chairman of Gerald Eve LLP, an international firm of property consultants based in the UK.

 He has over 30 years' experience working on regeneration and development in London and elsewhere.

 Hugh is a BSc, holding an honours degree in Urban Estate Management, a Fellow of the Royal Institution of Chartered Surveyors and a Fellow of the Royal Town Planning Institute.
-He is a Member of the Cambridge University Land Economy Advisory Board and a Member of the Board of Trustees of the London Academy of Music and Dramatic Art (LAMDA).
+He is a Member of the Board of Trustees of the IWM, Adviser to the Westminster Property Association and a Member of the Cambridge University Land Economy Advisory Board.

 Liz is a well known figure in the property industry, having served as Chief Executive of the British Property Federation for thirteen years until her retirement at the end of 2014.
 During that time, she managed to change the Government’s perception of the commercial property industry and establish it as a key voice in policy debate.
 She was awarded a CBE in 2008 for services to the property industry.